-All meetings associated with the Huntsville Area Transportation Study - MPO are open to the public in accordance with the Alabama Open Meetings Act, Act No. 2005-40, which sets forth the general rule of law for open meetings.
+All meetings associated with the Huntsville Area Transportation Study - MPO are open to the public in accordance with the Alabama Open Meetings Act, Act No. 2005-40, recently updated by Act No. 2015-340 and Act No. 2015-475, which set forth the general rule of law for open meetings.
 The Act requires that all governmental agencies, boards, committees, and institutions be in compliance.